-The Audit Committee are recommended to:
+The Executive are recommended to:

-- 11.1 Review and recommend for approval by the Executive and Council the Treasury Management Strategy 2025/26 including the Prudential Indicators; - 11.2 Review and recommend for approval by the Executive and Council the Minimum Revenue Provision Policy 2025/26. - 11.3 Review and recommend for approval by the Executive and Council the Treasury Management Practices.
+- 11.1 Review and recommend to full Council the Treasury Management Strategy 2025/26 including the Prudential Indicators; - 11.2 Review and recommend to full Council the Minimum Revenue Provision Policy 2025/26. - 11.3 Review and recommend to full Council the Treasury Management Practices.